sgupta229/Breakout/analysis_sg390.md

         }
 ```

 This if statement is in the step method.
-Change currentLevel == 3 to currentLevel == 4.
-Then the game will go to level
+As you can see, the game keeps going if MAX_LEVEL has not been reached yet.
-4 and then quit.
+The user can change the MAX_LEVEL instance variable in the game to change the number of levels now.

 * I am fairly happy with the design of this program.
 I feel like we made almost as many classes as we should have.
 Each class
 is responsible for a certain type of object or feature.
 The thought process we had was whatever can be made into a separate